 15. Capture your subject’s personality.
 “You want to know what they look like, but more importantly, you want to know what they are like,” Salvo said.
 Talk to the person to get an idea of what they’re like, and then snap a moment that encapsulates it.

 16. Represent your subject accurately.
 Photoshopping your subject to look plastic just makes him or her unrecognizable.
-Likewise, you shouldn’t post photos that are more than two or three years old, Salvo said.
+Likewise, Salvo said you shouldn’t post photos that are more than two or three years old.
 It’s a misrepresentation.
-“We want them to look like them on film on their very best day.”
+“We want them to look like them on film on their best day.”